Goodbye Columbus (1969) Queer Film B-

 Unfortunately, Schulman and Peerce aren’t interested in Ron’s character.
 He marries a nice, rich Jewish girl whom Brenda supposes he has never slept with.
 And that’s that!
 The straight audiences who saw this in 1969 probably had no clue that Ron was a closeted homosexual.
 They were left feeling sorry for him because he was forced to work for his father-in-law’s business and, as a result, had to give up on his athletic dreams.
 It is unlikely that they would be grieving for his life in the closet and his loveless marriage.

-STREAMING: AMAZON PRIME AND APPLE TV+
+STREAMING: AMAZON PRIME, YouTube AND APPLE TV+

 Popular Articles